alexeymhv/adop-cartridges-cookbook/_docs/recipes/git-clone.md

 In our case we will clone the master branch of the _[spring-petclinic](https://github.com/Accenture/spring-petclinic)_ repository stored in Gerrit.

-The _scm_ section should be placed inside a job definition (refer to [Creating a Jenkins job](https://mibzzz.github.io/adop-cartridges-cookbook/docs/recipes/creating-a-job/)).
+The _scm_ section should be placed inside a job definition.

 ```
     scm {